Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 As scale was considered, a file may have multiple 'rounds' to evaluate given a file has more than two hands to compare.
 The program will automatically evaluate the entire file if this is the case.

+ ****Readfile.cpp and File Input Implementation Notes****

+Implementation, currently, requires reading a single filename (.txt) from the command-line in order to process.
+If this particular design is undesirable, very quick changes to main.cpp, pokerCompare.cpp, and pokerCompare.h will be required.
+Notably, for main.cpp changing what is passed into the main function will require changes according to how you wish to redesign reading in a pair of hands.
+For pokerCompare.cpp and pokerCompare.h, changes to several functions (e.g., "currentRound") will require redesigns for your desired needs.
+I could not account for all possible ways one would wish to integrate this module, so the most I can provide is the three particular files that would need some quick redesigns in order to integrate with a particular way of hand input, result output, and/or usage of the pokerCompare class as a whole.

+Current implementation will only detect valid ".txt" files that exist within the same directory as the executable.
+Since file input was an add-on feature, it was designed to be basic with regards to how to handles this process.

 ****Missing files****